miguelduartedev/Interactive-Maps/README.md

   - Map Title and Legend Font customization options
   - File export options (scale, file format, etc.)
   - Customizable background color for the map
-  - Button that resets the zoom and the position of the map
+  - Button that turns on/off the ability to zoom the map with the mousepad gestures/mouse scroll weel

 Using public API "REST Countries":